Powercoder64/DFGDA/README.md

 **Preparing data:**

+First, download this repository and copy it to your desired directory.

 Most datasets (MINST, CIFAR-10, USPS, and SVHN) will be **automatically downloaded** through the torchvision datasets library.
 For the MINST-M dataset, please download it from [here](https://github.com/mashaan14/MNIST-M) and add the dataset root folder to the ```./data/```.

 **Running the models:**